The Complete Guide to School Marketing: What is Digital Experience?

 To be clear, there are still complainers on my Nextdoor, but that's no longer the singular experience of our online community.
 And while that change was gradual at first, something happened last year that really changed how we all felt about our community—both online and in person.

 In April 2023, our neighborhood was shredded by a tornado.
 It was a 20 minute experience that changed so many of our lives, and although we're all deeply grateful that no one in our neighborhood was killed, it was tragic nonetheless.
-Homes were lost, and I honestly hardly recognized the formerly tree lined streets that initially made me fall in love with my neighborhood.
+Homes were lost, and I honestly hardly recognized the formerly tree-lined streets that initially made me fall in love with my neighborhood.
 But some good things have happened too.
 In the months and, now, year since the tornado, our online space has served as a place to mobilize help, ask for what you need, and share the silver linings of what's going on in your life.
 While I once knew so many of my neighbors by sight alone, I've now shared a meal with many of them as we collectively have tried to process such a life changing event.
-In the wake of such a tragedy, this is something we all desired for this community, and our online space facilitated us coming together in so many ways.
+In the wake of such a tragedy, this is something we all desired—this community—and our online space facilitated us coming together in so many ways.

 At first, in the weeks after the tornado, we used it to organize debris cleaning.
-But so many months later, we now use it to share renovation updates and plan our monthly pot looks.
+But so many months later, we now use it to share renovation updates and plan our monthly pot lucks.

 My point is this: online spaces are tricky, and sometimes it can feel like the negativity is hard to avoid, but for so many, these spaces are vital.